Alex Trebek’s death is a reminder of how difficult pancreatic cancer can be

 Trebek’s death comes less than two years after he went public with his pancreatic cancer diagnosis.
 He updated fans about his cancer frequently, giving them an idea of what he was going through.

 “There were moments of great pain.
 Days when certain bodily functions no longer functioned.
-And sudden massive attacks of great depression that made me wonder if it really was worth fighting on,” Trebek said in a video posted online.
+And sudden massive attacks of great depression that made me wonder if it really was worth fighting on,” Trebek said in a video posted online a year after his diagnosis.
 “But I brushed that aside quickly because that would have been a massive betrayal.
 A betrayal of my wife and soulmate Jean, who has given her all to help me survive.
 It would have been a betrayal of other cancer patients who have looked to me for inspiration and a cheerleader of sorts.”

 A one-year update from Alex: pic.twitter.com/W9101suZeZ

 Dr. Aaron Chevinsky, director of Surgical Oncology at Aurora St. Luke’s Medical Center in Milwaukee, WI. and Dr. Nikolaos Dallas, Surgical Oncologist at Advocate Illinois Masonic Medical Center, provide insight on some of the major questions surrounding pancreatic cancer.

 - Why is the survival rate so low?

 Dr. Chevinsky: Pancreatic cancer is so deadly because the location of the pancreas makes growth of the tumor inapparent until it becomes large.